Ch. 1: What is a Resume?

 Resumes vs. Curricula Vitae (C.V.)

-Resumés and curricula vitae (CVs) have much in common, but they are not the same thing, and every healthcare or hospital job seeker should know the difference.
-Generally speaking, a CV is a much more detailed overview of your life and accomplishments than a resumé and is primarily used in academia.
-Resumés are more suited for the professional world.
+Resumes and curricula vitae (CVs) have much in common, but they are not the same thing, and every healthcare or hospital job seeker should know the difference.
+Generally speaking, a CV is a much more detailed overview of your life and accomplishments than a resume and is primarily used in academia.

-So, what is a resumé?
+So, what is a resume?
 It's your foot in the door.
 It's the tool that you use to leverage opportunities and get ahead.
-How much time you invest into it and how well the finished product ends up being could could very well change your future, so be sure you're aware of everything there is to know about building the perfect resumé.
+How much time you invest into it and how well the finished product ends up being could could very well change your future.
+It is important for you to be aware of everything there is to know about building the perfect resume.